philbu/bashhell/README.md

 # The bash from hell

-This is inspired by "The Bastard Operator From Hell" http://bofh.bjash.com/bofh/bofh10.html
+This is inspired by ["The Bastard Operator From Hell"](http://bofh.bjash.com/bofh/bofh10.html)

-In this [http://bofh.bjash.com/bofh/bofh10.html] story, he tells a student to check his spelling with the spell command which he modified:
+In [this story](http://bofh.bjash.com/bofh/bofh10.html), he tells a student to check his spelling with the spell command which he modified:

-"Especially as I know that my version of spell INTRODUCES errors instead of detecting them.
-Things like changing friend to freind and vice-versa"
+> Especially as I know that my version of spell INTRODUCES errors instead of detecting them.
+Things like changing friend to freind and vice-versa

 # The idea